-This document serves as a comprehensive reference guide for services offered through the Virginia Department of Juvenile Justice (DJJ) RSC model.
-This document is meant to be a resource for both providers and DJJ referring staff, which can be useful during the referral, service provision, and billing approval processes.
+This document serves as a comprehensive guide of services offered through the RSC model to ensure clarity, uniformity, and alignment between stakeholders.
+As a centralized reference document, this is meant to be a resource for both providers and DJJ staff, which can be useful during the referral, service provision, and billing approval processes.
+The definitions also serve as a contractual requirement for providers delivering the services.
 By defining each service in detail, it ensures that all team members have a clear understanding of what each service entails, contributing to efficient operations and effective communication both internally and externally.